 Alternatively, you can choose a construction-to-permanent loan.
 This loan covers the cost of construction.
 Then, when the home is completed, it transitions into a traditional mortgage.

 If you want to construct a specific improvement (like a pool or ADU), consider a renovation loan.
-These are also good if you want to have a dilapidated house you’re trying to make livable.
+These are also good if you have a dilapidated house you’re trying to make livable.

 Owner-builder construction loans are for contractors that are both the borrowers and the builders.